mathie/nanowrimo/_drafts/a-week-of-cooking.md

 > Just the core family; today was fish pie.

 Ah, fish pie.
-This, or <something else fishy> seems to be my piece de resistance, certainly amongst one half of the family.
+This, or seafood chowder seems to be my piece de resistance, certainly amongst one half of the family.
 I really do love fish pie.
 The combination of delicious smoky fish with eggs, the piquant taste of capers (and cornichons, as this recipe calls for), a white sauce, and mashed potatoes.
 To be fair, it's got the same component parts as fish, chips & tartare sauce, but it's a touch more elegant, right?

 For a long time, I've followed a single recipe for fish pie diligently.
-It's from a Scottish chef, and it's pretty good.
+It's from a Scottish chef, Sue Lawrence, and it's pretty good.
 It's got the capers, and it's got the fish (obviously), and it's got eggs, and it's got mash on top.
 Lots of the important ingredients.

+Last time I made it, though, I was away from home and didn't have my trusty recipe book.
+A bit of Googling helped me figure out the approximate proportions (this is what always worries me about improvising -- am I going to get the ratios right?), and inspired me to add cornichons, too.
+This time I went a step further and added white wine, too.

-Inevitably, when I made fish pie, I think, "cod".
+Invariably, when I make fish pie, I think, "cod".
 Because I love the flakiness and taste of cod.
 It's a thing for me.
 However, inevitably, my wife, Annabel, goes shopping for the ingredients.
 And cod is terribly expensive, and Annabel doesn't like smoked fish much, so we wind up with a compromise.
 I've learned to